 - A strategy for local economic development designed to broaden the economic activity in the city, renew and adapt traditional livelihoods, and introduce residents to new livelihoods; and

-- The development of the Mughal Heritage Walk, a one-kilometre walking loop that links the Taj Mahal with some of Agra’s lesser known Mughal monuments.
+- The development of the Mughal Heritage Walk, a one-kilometer walking loop that links the Taj Mahal with some of Agra’s lesser known Mughal monuments.

-As a result of the CDS process, ANN has developed the much-needed capacity to respond to the needs of informal settlements in the city and is better prepared to implement reforms that benefit the poor.
+As a result of the CDS process, ANN has developed the much-needed capacity to respond to the needs of informal settlements in the city and is better prepared to implement reforms that benefit its poorest residents.
 Through the CBIS information system, the city now has access to accurate, citywide data on its informal settlements that it can use to develop demand-based slum upgrading plans and monitor slum upgrading activities.

 The process has also helped ANN engage positively with the city’s slum dwellers and actively seek to include them in city planning.
 City engineers have participated in community discussions on service issues, undertaken joint site visits with CURE to understand local concerns, and participated in planning exercises.
 In addition, district and other urban local bodies have begun interacting with local community groups and involving them in programme advocacy and awareness building on key issues such as hygiene.